Emergency Dentist – Odessa, TX

 Here are some helpful tips for how to minimize your odds of experiencing a dental emergency:

-- Remember to schedule a checkup and cleaning here at our Midland practice every six months!
+- Remember to schedule a dental checkup and cleaning here at our Odessa, TX practice every six months!
 Many dental emergencies develop gradually over time, which means that our team can spot and treat the warning signs before they ever develop into a serious matter.

 - Limit your exposure to foods that are overly sticky, chewy, or tough.
 This includes hard candy and popcorn kernels.
 Also, refrain from chewing on the ice in your drink and don’t chew on pencils as a habit.